barryhughes/event-rocket/README.md

 = How can I specify the venue or event ID? =

 Both the countdown and venue widgets need to know which event or venue you are referring to.
-All of the following are examples of acceptable to pass this information:
+All of the following are examples of acceptable ways to pass this information:

 * `[event_rocket_venue id="123"]` which is nice and short
 * `[event_rocket_venue venue_id="123"]` is also allowed